0xMilord/renderiq/README.md

-# arqihive - AI Architectural Visualization Platform
+# renderiq - AI Architectural Visualization Platform

 Transform your architectural sketches into hyperrealistic AI renders and videos using the Nano Banana SDK.